Blackpool, Lancashire

 Photographic Notes

-As a homage to Bulmer’s pioneering colour work, The North Revisited is photographed mainly using Phoenix 200, a new colour film designed and manufactured entirely in the north of England by Harman Technology.
-This 'quirky' and unpredictable colour film - available as a limited edition - provides an analogue aesthetic that simultaneously harmonises with Bulmer's 1960 colour photographs while affording a unique character to this modern interpretation of what has become an iconic photographic legacy.
+As a homage to Bulmer’s pioneering colour work, The North Revisited is photographed mainly using Phoenix 200, a new colour film that was designed and manufactured entirely in the north of England by Harman Technology.
+This 'quirky' and unpredictable colour film - which was available only as a limited edition - provided an analogue aesthetic that simultaneously harmonised with Bulmer's 1960 colour photographs while affording a unique character to this modern interpretation of what has become an iconic photographic legacy.
+This experimental film has now been replaced by Phoenix II 200.